Anket11/IdeaRank/README.md

 •⁠  ⁠Drafted parts of the ⁠ README.md ⁠, focusing on frontend documentation and setup instructions.

 ### *2. Anket and Khashayar (Elm Development & Project Coordination)*
-•⁠  ⁠Authored and managed the core Elm application logic in the ⁠ Main.elm ⁠ file.
+•⁠  ⁠Authored and managed the core Elm application logic and Partial Forest Algorithm.
 •⁠  ⁠Set up and configured ⁠ elm.json ⁠, managing dependencies.
 •⁠  ⁠Handled responsive design and ensured cross-browser compatibility.
 •⁠  ⁠Drafted parts of the ⁠ README.md ⁠, focusing on backend integration and project usage.